tattabbum/trove_manual_installation/manual_installation_havana.rst

 	# in the home directory for the user the trove process is running as.
 	signing_dir = path_to_signing_dir (i.e. /root/trove/etc/trove)

-* Edit all the trove configuration files iaccording to the rows in the Devstack’s Trove installation (see the redstack function of devstack).
+* Edit all the trove configuration files iaccording to the rows in the Devstackï¿½s Trove installation (see the redstack function of devstack).

 * If Keystone accepts only HTTPS connections, in order to validate CA_file.pem of Keystone (SSL_504 error) you sholud modify: